ianduke25/prison_operations/README.md

-# Defense Data Center
+# Prison Operations Snapshot

 ## Description
-The Defense Data Center is a data management and visualization tool designed to store and process information about prison populations and facility lockdown statuses.
-This project includes a Streamlit application that provides real-time data visualizations and aggregation functionalities.
+The Prison Operations Snapshot is a data management and visualization tool designed to store and process information about prison populations and facility lockdown statuses.
+This project includes a Streamlit application that provides real-time data visualizations, aggregation functionalities, and future population + lockdown predictions.
 It also features several Python scripts for data cleaning, along with a dedicated folder that automates this process using bash commands.

 ## Installation Instructions
-To set up and run the Prison Entrepreneurship project, follow these steps:
+To set up and run the Prison Operations Snapshot, follow these steps:
 Setting this up 'Dont know if we need this'

 ## Usage